Minivera/go-lander/README.md

 ### Components

-Components are the core of GO-lander's component pattern.
+Components are the core of Lander's component pattern.
 In their simplest of forms, a component is a function that, given specific inputs, returns a single lander node.

 Every component's signature must match the signature of `nodes.FunctionComponent`, namely: